OBSERVABILITY PLATFORM

 Mapping rules

-Mapping aggregation rules downsample in-memory metric data on the streaming ingest path before storing any results in the database—that is, before metric aggregation.
+Mapping aggregation rules downsample in-memory metric data on the streaming ingest path before storing any results in the database, which is before metric aggregation.

 Downsampling requires the creation of two mapping rules: